 Assistant Professor: Animation

-- Experience using digital art and design tools and software
+- Expertise using industry standard digital animation tools and software

-- Terminal degree (M.F.A., Ph.D., etc.) in an area of expertise relevant to animation
+- Terminal degree (M.F.A., Ph.D., etc.) in an area of expertise relevant to digital animation

-- Expertise in at least one of the following areas: rigging, 2D and 3D animation, game engine implementation, motion capture, experimental processes, or other animation-based media.
+- Expertise in at least one of the following areas: rigging, 3D animation, game engine implementation, or performance-based motion capture animation

 - Evidence of successful teaching, including traditional and/or online approaches

 - Experience in leading successful creative collaborations